Mission and Goal Statement

 Purdue is a member of the Big Ten Conference and offers 9 men's

 and 9 women's sports at the NCAA Division I A level.
-Dennis A. Miller,
+Doug Boersma,

-ATC, PT, is the Head Athletic Trainer.
+AT, is the Director of SPorts Medicine and Head Athletic Trainer.
 He has been at Purdue since

-1996.
-Nine staff athletic trainers and four graduate students serve as preceptors for the
+2012.
+Ten staff athletic trainers and five graduate students serve as preceptors for the

 program.
 Clinical experiences also include off-campus